qenie/Auriga_Exercises/README.md

 # Auriga_Tasks
 This is just a simple way to learn Python (by solving some exercises).
-Since I'm totally new to Python (and I would say to the programming itself) some (actually may be all of them :)) of my solutions and code could be completely lame :)
+Since I'm totally new to Python (and I would say to the programming itself) some (actually may be all of them) of my solutions and code could be completely lame :)

-Don't judge strong :)
+p.s.
+Don't judge and you will not be judged